microsoft/DesktopBridgeToUWP-Samples/Samples/StoreSample/README.md

   * [Submit your converted app to the Store](https://msdn.microsoft.com/windows/uwp/publish/app-submissions)
   * [Create your store-managed consumables](https://msdn.microsoft.com/windows/uwp/publish/add-on-submissions)

 To run the code as-is you need to modify the sample [AppXManifest.xml](cs/Packaging/PackageLayout/AppXManifest.xml) file to include your application identity information.
-Change placeholders that are formatted like ***THIS*** to actual values for your application.
+Currently there are dummy values in the manifest for the following items that you will need to change to match your application.

+  * Identity Name
+  * Identity Publisher
+  * Identity Version
+  * Properties Display Name
+  * Properties PublisherDisplayName
+  * Application Id
+  * Application DisplayName
+  * All of the image assets

 For more information about what values to use see the documentation for [viewing app identity details](https://msdn.microsoft.com/en-us/windows/uwp/publish/view-app-identity-details).
 You also need to manually set the Package Layout setting.

   1. Right-click on the *Packaging* project and select **Properties**.
   2. Under *Start Options* set the Package Layout to **PackageLayout**.